Tony Rosato: Legal and mental health issues

 On 5 May 2005, Rosato was arrested and charged with criminal harassment of his wife Leah, who asserted that his deteriorating mental health had caused her to fear for her safety and that of the couple's infant daughter.
 The charge was laid after Rosato complained repeatedly to Toronto and Kingston police that his wife, who had recently left him, and daughter had been abducted and replaced by impostors, a belief characteristic of Capgras delusion, a delusional misidentification syndrome with which the Crown's expert psychiatrist had diagnosed Rosato, according to Rosato's lawyer, Daniel Brodsky.
 It was alleged that the harassment occurred from 28 December 2003 and escalated until 21 April 2005.
 In spite of the diagnosis, Rosato, who denied mental illness and refused to plead insanity, was held for over two years without bail at a maximum-security detention centre.
 Brodsky, who called his client's two-year detention awaiting trial "shocking," asserted that Rosato "spent more time in custody on a harassment charge" than anyone ever convicted of the offence in Canada, estimating that "on average, someone convicted of criminal harassment spends one day in jail and two years on probation."
 The trial finally commenced on 7 August 2007, in Kingston and it ended on 5 September.
 Prosecutors downgraded the charge to a summary offence from an indictable offence, handing Rosato a conditional discharge, including a psychiatric hospital residence order, of which he ended up serving 19 months of a maximum of three years.
 Rosato was released from the hospital in March 2009 but remained on probation until September 2010.

 Death

-Tony Rosato died of a heart attack on 10 January 2017, at the age of 62.
+Rosato died of a heart attack on 10 January 2017, at the age of 62.

 Tributes

 Saturday Night Live paid tribute to Rosato at the end of its 14 January 2017 episode.
-Also, a re-animated version of the Super Mario World episode "Mama Luigi", commissioned and directed by animation artist Andrew Dickman within a year with over 227 animators and artists participating, was dedicated to Rosato and his coworker Harvey Atkin (King Koopa), who had also died later in July that year.
+Also, a re-animated version of the Super Mario World episode "Mama Luigi", commissioned and directed by animation artist Andrew Dickman within a year with over 227 animators and artists participating, was dedicated to Rosato and his fellow voice actor and coworker Harvey Atkin, the voice of King Koopa, who had also died later in July that year.
 The video was released on 29 August 2017.